-Sexual health is important for everyone, but those dealing with other health issues should be particularly aware of this issue.
+Sexual health is important for adults, but those dealing with other health issues should be particularly aware of this issue.
 According to Dr. Graugaard, a healthy sex life is proven to aid in the treatment and morale of chronically or critically ill patients.

 There are a few reasons for this.
 Firstly, sexual encounters can be a “refuge” from the stress of illness.
 Close physical relationships can also add meaningfulness to the life of patients who are otherwise suffering.

 His statements are backed by recent studies: In Italy, it was discovered that men with type 2 diabetes who had frequent sexual problems suffered more illness-related distress that their sexually healthy counterparts.
 According to Dr. Graugaard, “a fulfilling sexual life might reduce morbidity and perhaps even mortality of patients.
 Sadly, nearly two-thirds of the aforementioned diabetes patients reported that sexuality had not been addressed by any doctor within the past year.”

 Is the quality of sex important for health?

 Yes, particularly for women.

 Clinical studies show that multiple domains of relationship quality have stronger effects on women’s health—including immune system and cardiovascular function—than on men’s and that sexual quality is more important for women’s happiness and life satisfaction than for men’s.

 Sexual health is no small matter